nicekiwi/micro-blog-imgur-gallery-plugin/README.md

 - Supports custom lightbox
 - Supports custom CSS

+And best of all you can use multiple galleries on the same page.

 ### Requires a Imgur API Client ID
 Add your Imgur App Client ID into the plugin settings (not the secret).